- Academic integrity

 - Your accommodation plan will be implemented and communicated to your course instructor.

-Candidates may opt to defer a particular course once during any12 month period.
-This ensures that the candiate doesn’t lose any money and is able to continue in the course at a time that is more convenient for the candidate.
+Candidates may opt to defer a particular course once during any 12 month period.
+This ensures that the candidate doesn’t lose any money and is able to continue in the course at a time that is more convenient for the candidate.
 The timing of the deferred course will be based upon the existing ETFO course offerings.
 No course can be deferred more than once.

-- Defer the course to a future session within the calendar year up until the end of Learning Experience One (all ETFO online AQ courses have four learning experiences): no refund, no loss of money.
+- Defer the course once to a future session within the calendar year.
+This may be done at any point in the course with approval from the AQ manager: no refund, no loss of money.

 To defer a course you must fill out the appropriate form provided on the forms page.